 P is the forced input or output (irrigation/drainage) (in/hr) for up to two cells, typically ditches.

 The calculated flow is always for the left side of the cell indicated.
 Rather than using total water storage in a cell, the water profile algorithm keeps track of air void volume (S).
-Therefore a zero value for S would represent a saturated soil condition with no surface ponding.
+Therefore, a zero value for S would represent a saturated soil condition with no surface ponding.
 Surface ponding results in a value of S less than zero and typically would indicate that surface runoff is occurring, but could be a stagnant surface storage condition.

 The air void volume, S, is calculated for each time step, t, by the following equation: